moderndatacompany/dataos.info/docs/learn/operator_learn_track/alerts_grafana/index.md

     For more information about individual visualizations, refer to [Visualizations options](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/).

-8. Under **Panel options**, enter a title and description for your panel.
+8. Under Panel options, enter a title and description for your panel.
-9. After editing your panel, click **Save** to save the dashboard.
+9. After editing your panel, click Save to save the dashboard.

-    Alternatively, click **Apply** to see your changes applied to the dashboard first.
+    Alternatively, click Apply to see your changes applied to the dashboard first.
 Then click the save icon in the dashboard header.

     For more information about panel editing, refer to [Panel Editing](https://www.notion.so/Panel-Editing-59b0d0ec8ed546baa732aa69b967f3ea?pvs=21).

 10. Enter a title for your dashboard and select a folder.
-11. Click **Save**.
+11. Click Save.
-12. To add more panels to the dashboard, click **Add** in the dashboard header and select **Visualization** in the drop-down.
+12. To add more panels to the dashboard, click Add in the dashboard header and select Visualization in the drop-down.

     ![image13.png](/learn/operator_learn_track/alerts_grafana/image13.png)

-    When you add additional panels to the dashboard, you’re taken straight to the **Edit panel** view.
+    When you add additional panels to the dashboard, you’re taken straight to the Edit panel view.

 To know more about managing the dashboards, refer to [Manage Dashboard](https://www.notion.so/Manage-Grafana-Dashboard-00701b8d4cc1474c94e98863c6166161?pvs=21).